brodycj/cordova-sqlite-ext/README.md

 - The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.
 - Android versions supported: 2.3.3 - 7.1.1 (API level 10 - 25), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>
 - iOS versions supported: 8.x / 9.x / 10.x / 11.x (see [deviations section](#deviations) below for differences in case of WKWebView)
-- FTS3, FTS4, and R-Tree are fully tested and supported for all target platforms in this version branch.
+- FTS3, FTS4, FTS5, R-Tree, and JSON1 are fully tested and supported for all target platforms in this version branch.
 - Default `PRAGMA journal_mode` setting (*tested*):
   - Android (builtin android.database implementation _as selected using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`_): `persist` _(Android pre-8.0)_
   - otherwise: `delete`